 Live video is BIG news and is here to stay.
 If you’re curious about how to use live video for your own company and feel like it could make a difference for your marketing efforts, read on.

-In 2015 alone, we saw Meerkat, Periscope, Blab and Facebook Live burst onto the video voyeur scene.
+In one year alone, we saw Meerkat, Periscope, Blab and Facebook Live burst onto the video voyeur scene.
 Today the impact on marketing and online possibilities is undeniable—and incredibly exciting at that.

 The focus on live interaction has game-changing effects for brands—especially those who sell online.
 Although the big names in the online space are already using it and loving it, live video is still a level playing field for those with smaller, lesser-known businesses.

 The good news is that live video is a totally free resource, perfect for small and micro businesses: No big brand budget needed.

-So, what opportunities does live video offer, and how can it impact your business?
+So, what opportunities does learning how to use live video offer, and how can it impact your business?

 Whether you are sharing breaking news, teasing us with a new product, or doing an interview, live video provides lots of value for your business.

 Watching a video consistently ranks among the top activities on sites like Facebook and Twitter. via Global Web Index

-Let’s jump in and take a look at some ways to use live video streaming, with many ideas you can try and test to market your online store and ramp up your sales.
+Let’s jump in and take a look at how to use live video streaming, with many ideas you can try and test to market your online store and ramp up your sales.

 Go behind the mask

 Live video brings you closer to your audience than ever.

-Jumping on to broadcast, connect with fans, customers and followers in real time helps connect on a human level.
+Jumping on to broadcast, connect with fans, customers and followers in real-time help connect on a human level.

 Whether your live video content is planned or impulsive, making instant access to your followers a regular part of your week (or when you feel like it!) adds incredible value to both them and your business.
 Ideas to try:

-Live Q&A hour / Ask me anything session
+Live Q&A hour or Ask Me Anything session

 You could try opening up the opportunity for followers and customers to ask you anything.